 So how can you make the most out of your vehicles as a fleet manager or driver on this score?
 In a previous post we already covered how to reduce fuel costs.
 As well as how to make the most out of fleet tracking.
 And reducing your fleet idling time is one way to do just that – and more.
 It may not be a simple task, for a variety of reasons.
 But let’s explore what can be done.

-Let’s examine firstly, all the situations that you and your drivers might idle unconsciously or on purpose.
+Let’s examine firstly, all the situations that you and your drivers might be idling unconsciously or on purpose.

 Defining fleet idling time